pnp/PnP-PowerShell/Documentation/Remove-PnPNavigationNode.md

 ```

 ### -Location
-The location from where to remove the node (QuickLaunch, TopNavigationBar
+The location of the node(s) to remove (QuickLaunch, SearchNav, TopNavigationBar)

 ```yaml
 Type: NavigationType